TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/overview.new.md

     - [9A.
 Deprecation](phase_09#9a)
     - [9B.
 Retirement](phase_09#9b)

-See the [Lifecycle Procedures Checklist](checklist.md) page for a comprehensive list of every _Action_ in all _Phases_ of the portal lifecycle.
+See the [Lifecycle Procedures Checklist](checklist.md) page for a comprehensive list of every action in all phases of the portal lifecycle.

 See the [Customization](customization.md) page for instructions on how to extend the portal architecture with additional containers or published TAPIS applications.